iterative/dvc.org/content/docs/user-guide/experiment-management/experiments-overview.md

 DVC Experiments features build on basic semantics of <abbr>DVC projects</abbr>.
 This means that minimal formalities are required, such as codifying a pipeline with `dvc.yaml` (even if it has a single <abbr>stage</abbr> that represents your entire process).
-Another typical preparation step is to create or modify a structured <abbr>parameters</abbr> file.
+Other typical preparation step are to write (or update) a structured <abbr>parameters</abbr> file, and to track metrics output by your code or ML models.

 `dvc exp init` lets you onboard any existing data science project to use DVC Experiments without having to worry bootstrapping DVC manually.
 It will prompt